madswh/504DA_0306/README.txt

    - Downloaded a copy of the repo.
    - Tried to rewrite the controller and battle mechanics to fit the console-based UI.
    - Separated code into directories.
+   - Created functions for saving a game and loading a game.
    - Continued to work on synchronizing class relationships and functionalities to ensure the program is playable according to the team’s game design and mechanics.

 Day 3: